-We do not start GCSE study at KS3, but we do focus on GCSE skills, including analytical writing about texts, creative writing and persuasive non-fiction writing.
+Throughout the KS Curriculum we have a focus on GCSE skills, including analytical writing about texts, creative writing and persuasive non-fiction writing.
 All units are taught holistically, with these key skills being interwoven in the sequence of lessons delivered.
 The aim of KS3 is to cultivate a love of English whilst developing key specific skills needed at GCSE: that way, once students are in Year 10, they are equipped and ready to tackle the content challenge of GCSE without having to sacrifice time gaining skills.